jlamb6/malcolm-lamb-blog/src/pages/index.md

 ---
 templateKey: index-page
-title: "You're Here, but Should You Have Come? "
+title: Have You Read My Book
 heading: dfdfd
-subheading: "Why Don't You Read and Find Out? "
+subheading: "Would You Like To? "
 mainpitch:
   title: "Current Project: Epic Fantasy: Kabakra"
   description: >-
-    I wanted to try an anime style tournament arc in a standalone fantasy book.
+    This link will take you to a google doc where I post new chapters of Kabakra as a I write them.

+    First Draft: 20% Complete

     Updated Mondays.
 intro: